 Some people try to leave a few debts off their mortgage application, so it looks like they owe less than they do or that they have lower existing monthly debt payments.

 But this tactic rarely works.

-Mortgage brokers and lenders always run a credit check, and any debt — including car loans, students loans, medical bills, banks and old credit cards — will be discovered immediately.
+Mortgage brokers and lenders always run a credit check, and any debt — including car loans, student loans, medical bills, personal loans and old credit cards — will be discovered immediately.

 4. Not being truthful about who's borrowing